1mb4dr/pipeline-app-azure-kubernetes/README.md

 # python-app-with-azure-kubernetes
-A demo python application used in blog Application Deployment on Azure Kubernetes Services.

-This repo is used in the Medium blog Application Deployment with Azure Kubernetes Service and Azure Pipelines
+This repo is used to Trace an Application Deployed with Azure Kubernetes Service and Azure Pipelines

 ### Steps